alexandru/alexn.org/source/_posts/2012-07-02-love-scala.markdown

 for writes.
-So by using it you can ensure that you can have multiple threads reading from your datastructure, but when you want to make writes then you acquire the `writeLock()`, which blocks every other thread from reading or writing.
+So by using it you can ensure that you can have multiple threads reading from your datastructure, but when you want to make writes then you acquire the `writeLock()`, which blocks every other threads that synchronize on the same lock from both reading or writing, until the writeLock gets released.
 And this is perfectly acceptable for a cache.

 However when using an immutable Map, you don't need a `ReentrantReadWriteLock`.
-Our original code can just use a plain lock on writes:
+Our original code can just use a simple mutex only on writes:

 {% highlight scala %}
 class SafeCache {